l0ka/bing_wallpaper/README.md

 # Bing Wallpaper for GNOME

-A simple Python script that sets Bing's picture of the day as your GNOME wallpaper on Linux (Wayland-friendly).
+A simple Python script that sets Bing's picture of the day as your GNOME wallpaper.

 ## Features
 - Downloads Bing's daily wallpaper